PianoPalf/Crowdfunding_ETL/README.md

 # Crowdfunding ETL - Group 3
-Extract, clean and transform data from Excel files using Pandas for PostgreSQL database creation!
+Extract, clean and transform data from Excel files using Pandas for PostgreSQL database creation and loading!

 Created and submitted as Group Project 2 for Monash University Data Analytics Boot Camp (August 2023).